ericoporto/ags-manual-wiki/OOProgramming.md

 ### Defining attributes

-**Note:** You cannot use an attribute in the same script where the getter and setter methods are defined.
-If you try, you'll get an error like this:

-    Error: is_script_import: NULL pointer passed

 The keyword attribute is actually comparable to the C# idea of properties, though the actual implementation is of course different.
 An attribute gives us the ability to encapsulate our properties so we can protect our data without